Eddie Phillips (quarterback)

-Eddie Phillips is a former American football player who started as quarterback for the Texas Longhorns in the early 1970s.
-In 1970, he led the Longhorns to a share of the National Championship while leading the Southwest Conference in total touchdowns.
+Eddie Phillips is an American former college football player who started at quarterback for the Texas Longhorns in the early 1970s.
+In 1970, he led the Longhorns to the national championship while leading the Southwest Conference in total touchdowns.
 Despite an award-winning, record-breaking performance in the 1971 Cotton Bowl, Texas lost, breaking its 30-game winning streak and handing the AP crown to Nebraska.